-Shared housing is defined by the United States Department of Housing and Urban Development (HUD) as a single housing unit occupied by an assisted Participant and another resident or residents.
+Shared housing is defined by HUD Notice PIH 2021-05 as a single housing unit occupied by an assisted Participant and another resident or residents.
 The shared unit consists of both common space for use by the occupants of the unit and separate private space for each assisted household.
 The unit may be a house or an apartment.